Some days we all have one of those days....

 Watch something that will lighten your attitude.
 A season of Friends.
 A silly movie you'd never admit to loving like Twilight.
 LAUGH.
 Laugh out loud!
 And heck, if you really feel it necessary throw on something sad or something that tugs on the heartstrings and CRY.
 Let it out, friend.
 That's part of keeping yourself sane.
 You've got to get all snot-nosed and emotional now and again.

 But don't force yourself to do it.
 Sometimes a good vaccuum sesh or pan scrubbing can release some tension and anger.
 And it's likely you're behind on some chores because you've been running yourself to the point of exhaustion lately.
 And those little messes are starting to stress you out.
 Get rid of them.
 It'll help get rid of the stress.

 Dive DEEP into that book you've been too busy to read.
 Get out the paintbrush and go to town on that canvas.
 Give yourself a facial and a pedicure.
 Start knitting that cute hat you saw on Pinterest.
 Bake those cookies you've been wanting to try - from scratch.
 Put together that 1000 piece puzzle.

-But not at the gym.
-We are avoiding people today, remember?
+Let your trainer kick your butt at the gym (the best part is you get to choose what time to go because you have THE DAY OFF).
 Take the pup on an extra long walk on that trail you've been wanting to check out.
 Go for a jog.
 Do that silly yoga workout that's been collecting dust in your DVD player.
 Go to the playground and hop on the swings.
 Get the blood pumping.
 BREATH.

 WATCH THE SUNSET